weiwei2285762217/ChatGPT-Python-Applications/chatbot/readme.md

 ### Features

-- ✒️ automating blogs/news briefing as soon as you get an mail
-- ⭐ ask chatbot to do custom work on the bases of the mail
-- 📟 complete access to your mail and automate (title, body, time, sender, number of sender)
+- ✒️ give internet access to ChatGPT
+- ⭐
+- 📟
 - ⚙️ fully customized attributes depending on the requirements
+- ✨ google Colab keeps the service running for 72 hours (for free)

 <br>